alirezanet/Gridify/docs/pages/guide/autoMapper.md

 var result = new Paging<Person>(qp.Count, qp.Query.ProjectTo<PersonDTO>().ToList());
 ```

-## GridifyTo!
+## GridifyTo Extension

-Filtering, Ordering, Paging, and Projection are all done with `GridifyTo`.
+Filtering, ordering, paging, and projection are all done with a `GridifyTo` extension method.

-Gridify library does not have a built-in `GridifyTo` extension method because we don't want to have AutoMapper dependency. but if you are using AutoMapper in your project, I recommend you to add the bellow extension method to your project.
+The Gridify library does not include a built-in `GridifyTo` extension method because we don't want to add an AutoMapper dependency.
+However, if you are using AutoMapper in your project, we recommend adding the following extension method:

 ``` csharp
 public static Paging<TDestination> GridifyTo<TSource, TDestination>(